Cyclanthera pedata: Vernacular names

 Known in the Andes as caigua or caihua (possibly from Quechua kaywa); also as achocha (possibly from Quechua achuqcha).
 In English it is named stuffing cucumber or slipper gourd.
 In Costa Rica it is called Jaiva.
-In Darjeeling, India, it is called Chuchay Karela.
+In Darjeeling, Nepal, it is called Chuchay Karela.
 In Chinese, it is known as 小雀瓜.
+The people of Kashmir, India, name it "Karela".

 Uses

 Food

-The fruits are eaten after removing the seeds and stuffing them with other foods like rice or meat, and then cooking them.
+The fruits are eaten after removing the seeds.
+Young fruits can be eaten fresh, added to salads, sautéed, or served as a side dish.
+Mature fruits are typically stuffed with meats, fish, or cheese and can be fried, breaded, or baked.
 Young shoots and leaves can also be eaten as greens.
 The fruits are a source of potassium, magnesium and phosphorus.
 Fruit flavor is similar to cucumber crossed with green bean or otherwise tasteless.